latitudegames/Scripting/examples/EvaluationBotData/README.md

 - `InputDCattributeBot` - Evaluate the attribute and difficulty of an action (returns numeric difficulty)

 # Input Special Usage
-- `SimplePossiblityBot` - Evalutes two possible actions, PossibleAction1 and PossibleAction2.
+- `SimplePossibilityBot` - Evalutes two possible actions, PossibleAction1 and PossibleAction2.
-  - Special Usage: When `state.inputBot='SimplePossiblityBot'` you need to provide a character description in `state.contextualString`.
+  - Special Usage: When `state.inputBot='SimplePossibilityBot'` you need to provide a character description in `state.contextualString`.
 This can be up to 75 characters (additional length will be truncated). `SimplePossiblityBot` will use the character description with the actions to provide information on what the character can do in the situation.
 Useful for enforcing limitations such as missing limbs or weapons.

 # Output
 The following bots are best used on output.